National Security and Defense Council of Ukraine

 It is a state agency tasked with developing and coordinating a policy of national security on domestic and international matters in advising the President of Ukraine (currently Volodymyr Zelensky).
 All the sessions of the council take place in the Presidential Administration Building.
 The agency's membership is determined by the President, but it must include the Prime Minister of Ukraine, Minister of Defense, Minister of Internal Affairs, and the Minister of Foreign Affairs.
-The council is headed by secretary Oleksiy Danilov since 3 October 2019.
+As of December 2024, the council is headed by secretary Oleksandr Lytvynenko, who replaced Oleksiy Danilov on 26 March 2024.